Ruënna Mercelina: Career

-In 2012, she played "Tisha," the lead role of a fifteen-year-old girl who must choose whether to go through an unplanned pregnancy.
-The play, which was aimed at teens in the Dutch Caribbean and the Dutch Kingdom, explores issues such as tradition, sexual morality, and personal choice.
-The play was written by Albert Schoobaar, who also wrote "Deconstruction of Edsel K.".
-Tisha was produced by Teatro KadaKen.
-The play ran from March to November 2012 at the youth theatre "La Tentashon" in Willemstad, Curaçao.
+Furthermore she portrayed the title character in the play TISHA, which focuses on a fifteen-year-old girl facing an unplanned pregnancy.
+The play, aimed at teens in the Dutch Caribbean and the Dutch Kingdom, addresses issues such as tradition, sexual morality, and personal choice.
+It was performed at the youth theatre "La Tentashon" from March to November 2012 in Willemstad.